teddywing/Copy-Mailto/README.md

 Download the app from the [releases][1] page.
 Unzip it and drag it to the `Applications` folder.

+Copy Mailto is designed to work on Mac OS X 10.6 and later.

 ## License
 Copyright © 2018 Teddy Wing.
 Licensed under the GNU GPLv3+ (see the included